timschott/interview-prep/ds/ml-conceptual.md

   * word embeddings rely on the distributional hypothesis: words that occur in similar contexts have similar meaning
     * so - let's predict a words meaning by looking at its neighbors
   * they serve as the initial input to many modern NLP solutions
-  * we prefer *dense* vectors rather than simply the solutions generated from tf-df
+  * we prefer *dense* vectors rather than simply the solutions generated from tf-idf
     * less params more efficient and avoids overfitting
   * word2vec = skipgram, static embedding for each word
     * iteratively compute the weighting for a word by tuning weights that get applied to its neighbors, then compare with the real representation